RhinoSecurityLabs/cloudgoat/scenarios/cicd/cheat_sheet.md

 These credentials you found belong to the user `developer`, who has pull and push access to this repository.
 Use this access to backdoor the application and steal the sensitive data that customers are sending to the API!

-- For instance, add a piece of code to the checked out repo that sends the secret data to an attacker-controlled server:
+- For instance, add a piece of code to the checked out repo that sends the secret data to an attacker-controlled server.
+You can use something similar to what is shown below, if you do, you'll want to first generate your own hookbin link at https://hookbin.com/.

 ```diff
 diff --git a/app.py b/app.py